SPARROW-03/matrix/README.md

 - Number detection (1–6) using an onboard camera, via multi-scale template matching
 - Autonomous navigation toward a detected or requested target using Nav2
-- AMCL-based localization against a pre-built map
+- AMCL-based localization against a pre-built map, fused with IMU data via an EKF
+- ArUco marker-based precision docking, with an RL-trained policy (ONNX) driving the final approach
 - Location lookup and goal-dispatch via custom ROS 2 service and action interfaces
 - Modular, node-based ROS 2 architecture
 - Gazebo simulation support for development and testing